ponnarasu-stackroute/NodeJS-sessions/README.md

 C10M Problem - server to handle concurrent 10 million requests in reasonable time (in milliseconds)

-How Node JS achieved the high performance eventhough it is single threaded?
+How Node JS achieved the high performance eventhough it is single threaded? actually, js is basically interpreter line by line.
+But, now it is no longer merely interpreter.
+Now v8 engine compiles in 2 phases - 1. compiles fast to machine code but may not optimal but start executing- named as ignition compiler  2. same time another thread starts and converts optimized code which is later used by v8 engine- named as turbo-fan compiler in v8. libraries inside node js -